United Kingdom military aircraft registration mark

+English Electric Canberra PR.9 showing large underwing registration marks (XH134).

+A United Kingdom military aircraft registration mark, informally and unofficially known as its 'serial number', is a specific aircraft registration scheme used to identify individual military aircraft belonging to the United Kingdom (UK).
+Originally issued by individual service branches (Royal Navy and British Army), upon creation of the Royal Air Force (RAF) on 1 April 1918, the Air Ministry (1918 to 1964) became the issuing authority.
+When the Ministry of Defence (MoD) was created in 1 April 1964 (combining the three separate service ministries), registration marks were subsequently issued and maintained by the Air Section of the MoD (MoD Air).
+From 2020, UK military aircraft registration is now issued and controlled by the Military Aviation Authority (MAA), with all aircraft being registered on the UK Military Aircraft Register (MAR).

-United Kingdom military aircraft registration number, known as its serial number, or tail code is a specific aircraft registration scheme used to identify individual military aircraft belonging to the United Kingdom (UK).
-All UK military aircraft display a unique serial number, allocated from a unified registration number system, maintained by the Air Section of the Ministry of Defence (MoD Air).
-The same unified registration system is used for aircraft operated by the Royal Air Force (RAF), Fleet Air Arm (FAA), and Army Air Corps (AAC).
-Military aircraft operated by government agencies and civilian contractors (for example QinetiQ, AirTanker Services, Babcock International) are sometimes also assigned registration numbers from this system.
+All current United Kingdom military aircraft display a unique registration mark, allocated from a unified registration alpha-numeric system.
+The same unified registration system is used for aircraft operated by the Royal Air Force (RAF), the Fleet Air Arm (FAA) of the Royal Navy, and the Army Air Corps (AAC) of the British Army.
+Military aircraft operated by government agencies and civilian contractors; for example Empire Test Pilots' School, (now part of QinetiQ), AirTanker Services (RAF Voyager KC2 and KC3), BAE Systems (Hawk and Typhoon), Babcock International (Grob Prefect T1, (the RAF Grob Tutor T1 were civilian registered)) are sometimes also assigned registration numbers from this system.

+Once a UK military aircraft registration mark is issued to an individual aircraft airframe, that can not be re-assigned to another airframe; however, existing airframes can be registered with a new registration mark.

+History

-When the Royal Flying Corps (RFC) was formed in 1912, its aircraft were identified by a letter/number system related to the manufacturer.
-The prefix 'A' was allocated to balloons of No.1 Company, Air Battalion, Royal Engineers, the prefix 'B' to fixed-wing aeroplanes of No.2 Company, and the prefix 'F' to aeroplanes of the Central Flying School (CFS).
+When the Royal Flying Corps (RFC) was formed in 1912, its aircraft were identified originally by a number, subsequently by a letter/number system related to the manufacturer.
+The prefix 'A' was allocated to balloons of No. 1 Company, Air Battalion, Royal Engineers, the prefix 'B' to fixed-wing aeroplanes of No. 2 Company, and the prefix 'F' to aeroplanes of the Central Flying School (CFS).
 The Naval Wing used the prefix 'H' for seaplanes ('Hydroaeroplanes' as they were then known), 'M' for monoplanes, and 'T' for aeroplanes with engines mounted in tractor configuration.
 Before the end of the first year, a unified aircraft registration number system was introduced for both Army and Naval (Royal Naval Air Service) aircraft.

-The registration numbers are allocated at the time the contract for supply is placed with the aircraft manufacturer or supplier.
+The registration marks are allocated by the British government authorities at the time the contract for supply is placed with the aircraft manufacturer or supplier.

-In an RAF or FAA pilot's personal service log book, the registration number of any aircraft flown, along with any other particulars, such as aircraft type, flight duration, purpose of flight, etc., is entered by the pilot after every flight, thus giving a complete record of the pilot's flying activities and which individual aircraft have been flown.
+In an RAF or FAA pilot's personal service log book, the registration mark of any aircraft flown, along with any other particulars, such as aircraft type, flight duration, purpose of flight, 'kills' (for combat aircraft), etc., is entered by the pilot after every flight, thus giving a complete record of the pilot's flying activities and which individual aircraft have been flown.